 Tone with Ready Steady Glow Daily AHA Tonic.

-With another shot of pore-reducing Willow Bark, this toner decongests oilier skin while evening the skin texture.
+With another shot of Willow Bark, this toner decongests oilier skin while evening the skin texture.
 Don’t use it on broken skin - as you’ll feel quite the sting.

 Target active spots with Non-Drying Acne Treatment Gel.